TanerKaragol/bcm_to_ks/README.md

 * **Boot Partitioning:** If `/boot` partition exists, add `insmod xfs` or `insmod ext` in `grub.cfg`.
 * **Boot Partitioning:** If `/boot` partition exists, the path in BLS (.conf) files should not include `/boot/` (e.g., `/vmlinuz` instead of `/boot/vmlinuz`).
 We handle this with `sed`.
 * **Master Image:** We are still using BCM master image.
 You dont have to create seperate image for Kicskstart.
+* **$LOGFILE:** Modifiying configuration files (Post-install Script section) is very complex.
+I have used $LOGFILE to log every step.
+If anything goes wrong you can check $LOGFILE and you can add extra Steps to $LOGFILE.

 ---